-Note that the I/O page allows the LEDs and port lines on the I/O port connector on the M52235 Evaluation board or the M52233DEMO board to be controlled and the state of these to be displayed.
-Two LEDs are set as outputs be default.
-If TC0 is reconfigured to be an input, the blinking LED will no longer light.
+Note that the I/O page allows the LEDs and port lines on the I/O port connector on the DEMO9S12NE64 to be controlled and the state of these to be displayed.
+The state of the LOAD-RUN switch SW3 can also be displayed.

+The LEDs are set as outputs be default.
+If PG0 is reconfigured to be an input the blinking LED will no longer light.